earthly/website/blog/_posts/2021-06-29-video-camera-on.md

 SELECT top 3 * FROM Report;
 ```
-Usually this would output
+Most of the time this would output:

 ``
 one
 two
 three
 ```

-But occasionally it would output
+But occasionally it would output:
 ```
 one
 two